vladbortnik/production-server-infrastructure/README.md

   <em>Network topology showing 5 bridge networks including frontend/backend segregation</em>
 </div>

 **Resource limits explained:** Each container has explicit memory and CPU limits to prevent resource starvation.
 If one container experiences a memory leak and hits its 384MB limit, Docker kills only that container while others continue running.
-Learn more about <a href="https://docs.docker.com/config/containers/resource_constraints/" target="_blank" rel="noopener noreferrer">Docker resource constraints</a>.
+Learn more about [Docker resource constraints](https://docs.docker.com/config/containers/resource_constraints/).

 **Why these values?**